inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/deep-learning-has-a-size-problem-website-article.md

 link: "https://heartbeat.fritz.ai/deep-learning-has-a-size-problem-ea601304cd8"
 keywords: []
 learnTags: ["machineLearning","methods"]
-summary: |-
-  An argument for the reorientation of deep learning toward efficient machine learning that benefits the largest amount of people.
+summary: "An argument for the reorientation of deep learning toward efficient machine learning that benefits the largest amount of people. "
 ---